damienlangg/SimpleMovieCatalog/README.md

 ![Screenshot (Subsonic powered by Fluid App)](https://raw.githubusercontent.com/ronilaukkarinen/SimpleMovieCatalog/master/screenshots/template-6.png "Screenshot")

 **webapp2**-template is currently the most complete template.
 Others are outdated and under constructions and I may suggest not to use them.
+Many parts are borrowed from Letterboxd and Movli, but this is 100% for personal use and not intented to run as public.

 More Template screenshots can be  found in [Behance](https://www.behance.net/gallery/1960711/Simple-Movie-Catalog).